Does BJJ cause Cauliflower Ear? A Deep Dive into this Combat Badge

 Draining the Ear

-A common procedure involves using a sterile needle or syringe to aspirate the collected blood.
+A common pain free procedure involves using a sterile needle or syringe to aspirate the collected blood.
 This procedure should always be performed by a medical professional to prevent complications.
+Other methods can be problematic.

 Compression Dressings